 Public opposition to fracking is spreading across Europe as people become more aware of the potential risks.
-There is a growing sense of distrust among citizens and signs of public resistance in every European country where fracking has been proposed or is underway.
-Several governments have responded to public concern with moratoria, factual bans or strengthened environmental regulations.
+There is a growing sense of distrust among citizens and signs of public resistance in every European country where fracking has been proposed or is underway.6 Several governments have responded to public concern with moratoria, factual bans or strengthened environmental regulations.7 the introduction of a ban on fracking in France, the licenses of US-based oil and gas company Schuepbach and French transnational company Total were cancelled.
+The two companies filed separate legal actions against the French state to recover their respective licences.
+Total has argued that it will respect the French law and not use fracking.
+The two legal cases are being investigated by French tribunals.
+Schuepbach has also challenged the French ban on fracking as unconstitutional.
+France's Constitutional Council ruled against the company, arguing that the ban was a valid means of protecting the environment.

-Although some exploration has gone ahead in the UK, Poland and Romania, France and Bulgaria have introduced fracking bans, and several other countries have temporarily stopped developments.
+Although some exploration has gone ahead in the UK, Poland and Romania8, France and Bulgaria have introduced fracking bans, and several other countries have temporarily stopped developments.
 Austria and Lithuania have strengthened their regulatory frameworks.